In this article...

 The financial services sector is one of the largest and most valuable markets in the world.
 In the U.S., finance and insurance accounts for about eight percent ($1.24 trillion) of all gross domestic product.
 The massive size of the industry has resulted in stiff competition.
 Firms often vie for the upper hand by imitating and improving on a core set of similar products and distribution models.
 This over-saturation also encourages high customer expectations, which makes it difficult to retain business.
 In light of these challenges, it’s critical that financial institutions have the tools to succeed.
 Financial services technology should support excellent customer service, innovative sales strategies, and accurate market segmentation.

-Combined with a good business model and a staff of well-trained advisors, the right software can make the difference between surviving and leading in the market.
+Combined with a good business model and a staff of well-trained advisors, the right financial software can make the difference between surviving and leading in the market.
 Financial CRM systems have direct applications for banking, insurance, lending, and investment firms.
 It can be used in contact centers, by branch representatives, advisors, consultants, and even mobile agents.
 This top-to-bottom utility means that firms can adopt CRM as a company-wide solution, not just a specialized tool for upper management.
 And yet, the ability to customize access permissions and data workflows also makes CRM distinctly valuable to users in different levels of business hierarchy.

 Financial CRMs primarily take on two forms: